Slow graph bootstrap percolation I: Cycles: Introduction

 As discussed above, the bootstrap process of the triangle on an $n$-vertex graph has a running time of at most $\lceil\log_2 (n-1)\rceil$.
 The key observation is that in the $K_3$-bootstrap process the distance between two vertices is roughly halved in every step.
 With this in mind it should not be surprising that the maximum running time of the bootstrap process of $C_k$ for $k\geq 3$ is asymptotically of the order $\log_{k-1} n$.
 What is perhaps unexpected is that the jumps of the monotone increasing function $M_{C_k}(n)$, i.e. those $n\in\NN$ with $M_{C_k}(n+1) = M_{C_k}(n)+1$, behave differently in terms of $k$ depending on the parity of $k$.
 For odd $k$ the jumps are close to powers of $k-1$ while for even $k$ the jumps are near one half times powers of $k-1$.
 Moreover, the precise location of the jumps is determined by a quadratic function of $k$ in both the even and odd cases.
 This function turns out to be controlled by the \textit{Frobenius number} of the numerical semi-group generated by $k-2$ and $k$, that is, the largest natural number that cannot be expressed as an integral linear combination of $k-2$ and $k$ with non-negative coefficients.
 This link to an arithmetic problem of determining the largest gap in a numerical semi-group presents itself naturally in the analysis of the $C_k$-process, as the last edge to be added before stabilising will correspond to this gap.

-As shown in \cite{FMSz2} (see also \cite{fabian2022maximum}), examples of $H$ such that $M_H(n)$ is asymptotically sublinear must have strong restrictions on their degree sequence.
-Indeed, we show there that if every component of a graph $H$ has minimum degree at least 2 and maximum degree at least 3, then $M_H(n)=\Omega(n)$.
+As shown in \cite{FMSz2}, examples of $H$ such that $M_H(n)$ is asymptotically sublinear must have strong restrictions on their degree sequence.
+Indeed, it is shown there that if every component of a graph $H$ has minimum degree at least 2 and maximum degree at least 3, then $M_H(n)=\Omega(n)$.
 In the case where both the maximum and minimum degrees are 2, that is, when $H$ is a disjoint union of cycles, our second result shows that the maximum running time is controlled by the largest cycle in $H$.

 \begin{thm} If $s\geq 2$ and $H := C_{k_1} \sqcup \ldots \sqcup C_{k_s}$ is the disjoint union of cycles of lengths $k_1 \geq \ldots \geq k_s$, then for sufficiently large $n$ we have that

 \end{thm}